-Through his first four seasons as the men’s sprints and relays coach, the Noles are following a similar arc.
+Through his first five seasons as the men’s sprints and relays coach, the Noles are following a similar arc.
 FSU was 64th at the 2016 outdoor championships and 17th in 2019, after placing sixth indoors.

 FSU’s new depth was on display when they charged from sixth place entering the final day of the ACC Indoor Championships to a share of the team title.
 The Noles qualified a conference-record six men to the 60-meter dash finals and piled up 25 points, and stacked on 29 points in the 200 final with a 1-2-3 finish leading five finalists.

-The 2019 team produced a school record in the 4×100 relay as the team of Rincher, fellow freshman Jhevaughn Matherson, Michael Timpson and Ewers broke the NCAA Championship record in a runner-up finish at 38.08.
+The 2019 4×100 relay team of Rincher, Matherson, Michael Timpson and Ewers broke the NCAA Championship record in a runner-up finish at 38.08.

-In 2018 Ewers matched Dentarius Locke’s school record in the 60-meter dash (6.52).Totaled, Argro’s sprinters have added 13 new additions to the all-time top-10 lists between the indoor and outdoor seasons.
+In 2018, Ewers matched Dentarius Locke’s school record in the 60-meter dash (6.52).Totaled, Argro’s men have added 16 new additions to the all-time top-10 lists between the indoor and outdoor seasons.